 - 260 kegs X $320 = $171,600 net profit

 Calculating Profit Margin

 The formula for profit margin is gross profit divided by selling price.
-In the previous example that would be $310/$390 or 79% or $0.79 per $1.00 in sales is gross profit.
+The previous example 79% or $0.79 per $1.00 in sales.

 Protect the Profit

-The best way to maximize the profit per keg is to ensure that the draft beer system is properly balanced, installed and maintained system.
+The best way to maximize the profit per keg is to ensure that the draft beer system is properly balanced, installed, and maintained.

 No one wants to drink something that smells like rotten eggs, taste flat or has impurities floating in it.
-When customers see and taste those things, they will stop frequenting that place of business and that will result in lost sales and profits, not just from draft beer, but for the entire establishment.
+When customers see and taste those things, they will stop frequenting that place of business, resulting in lost sales and profits, not just from draft beer but for the entire establishment.